Legalizing Marijuana in Illinois: The Advantages and Disadvantages

 Since the data was compiled, many states in the comparison have made adult-use marijuana legal, but that doesn’t mean the information should be discounted.

 The graphic below displays the current state of legalizing marijuana in the U.S. as of May 2019.

 Whether a person is for or against the use of cannabis or its legalization, marijuana remains the world’s most frequently cultivated and trafficked substance.
 Legalization in Canada and other countries has already started.

-Despite still being illegal on the federal level as a Schedule 1 drug (substances that have a high potential for abuse), the cannabis industry topped $10 billion in 2018.
+Despite being illegal on the federal level as a Schedule 1 drug (substances with a high potential for abuse), the cannabis industry topped $10 billion in 2018.

 Polls continue to show an increase in the number of people in favor of the legalization of marijuana and the number of adults using it as well.

-There are numerous case studies that share how medicinal marijuana, edibles, and CBD have helped people with chronic conditions.
+Numerous case studies share how medicinal marijuana, edibles, and CBD have helped people with chronic conditions.
 The term “CBD gummies” was one of the most searched terms in Google last year.